rriemann/blog/_posts/2009-11-19-cacert_in_kmail.md

 [cacert]: http://www.cacert.org/
 [ac]: http://wiki.cacert.org/AssurerChallenge

 First of all you have to import your certificate from CAcert.
 You can login to your CAcert-Page with Konqueror and navigate to your certificate.
 A click on the link there should automatically start the KDE certificate manager Kleopatra.
 You should get a notice that your certificate was successfully imported.

-Remeber: Imported is not the same as working/usable. :wink:
+Remember: Imported is not the same as working/usable. :wink:

 Add `disable-trusted-cert-crl-check` to the end of the file `~/.gnupg/gpgsm.conf` and `allow-mark-trusted` to the (new) file `gpg-agent.conf`.

 Now you need to restart your PC.
 After login you will be asked if you want to trust your single installed root certificates.
-Pay attention on "support@cacert.org" and answer with yes.
+Pay attention on `support@cacert.org` and answer with yes.

-Maybe it is sufficient to close the KDE Certifcates Manager Kleopatra and stop the service gpg-agent with an "killall gpg-agent" and restart Kleopatra.
+Maybe it is sufficient to close the KDE Certificates Manager Kleopatra and stop the service gpg-agent with an "killall gpg-agent" and restart Kleopatra.

-After that it should be possible to add your certifcates in your KMail Profile.
+After that it should be possible to add your certificates in your KMail Profile.

 If it is also working for you, give me a sign.
 Maybe we want to add this how-to to the kde or cacert wiki.